-- 6.1 Members of the Health and Wellbeing Board are recommended to: - Note that the child protection partnership is working effectively across Oxfordshire but there are severe pressure points in relation to the increased complexity of cases and activity in the system - Consider the implications for the partnership in relation to the deficits in appropriate provision for those adults that disclose abuse or exploitation from childhood - Ensure that the OSCB Annual Report is submitted to all governing bodies of member organisations represented on the HWBB
+- 17. Council IS RECOMMENDED to: - (a) note that the child protection partnership is working effectively across Oxfordshire but there are severe pressure points in relation to the increased complexity of cases and activity in the system;

+- (b) consider the implications for the partnership in relation to the deficits in appropriate provision for those adults that disclose abuse or exploitation from childhood; - (c) ensure that they prioritise attendance at the Member safeguarding briefing on 8 December 2015.
-Maggie Blyth, Independent Chair OSCB

-Background papers: Annual report 2014-15

-Contact Officer: Tan Lea, OSCB.
-Tan.lea@oxfordshire.gov.uk (01865) 815902
+Maggie Blyth, Independent Chair OSCB Background papers: Annual report 2014-15 Contact Officer: Tan Lea, OSCB.
+Tan.lea@oxfordshire.gov.uk 01865 815902